 That said, when God put on my heart that moving there was a gift, He was not joking around.

-I definitely feel that I received a huge gift from the Lord that was above and beyond that peace I got.
+I definitely feel that I received a massive gift from the Lord that was above and beyond the peace I got.

-And not only did we live in an amazing place and we got to spend more time with my husband, but we had the surprise of a lifetime…
+And not only did we live in a fantastic place, and we got to spend more time with my husband, but we had the surprise of a lifetime…

 The month we moved into our home, we got pregnant with baby #3.